olk/kscrapy/README.md

 **Custom Stats Extension**
    - **Performance Monitoring:** Includes a custom Scrapy extension that logs basic scraping statistics at regular intervals and publishes detailed end-of-day summaries to a specified Kafka topic.
 This feature is invaluable for monitoring and optimizing spider performance.

+**Playwright Integration**
+   - **Rendering dynamic webpages:** kscrapy integrates with Playwright to enable the automatic rendering of dynamic webpages.

 ## Installation
 You can install `kscrapy` via pip: